 Mix the yeast and almond milk in a bowl and set aside to "bloom"

-Place the remaining pretzel ingredients in a bowl and, using your hand or a stand mixer, mix well.
+Add the remaining pretzel ingredients to the bowl and, using your hand or a stand mixer, mix well.
 Knead the dough until it has a smooth consistency and can be formed into a round ball.
 It should not be too stiff-- if that's the case, add a little water, a tiny bit at a time.

 Place the ball of dough in a lightly greased bowl, turning over once to coat, cover with a kitchen towel or plastic wrap, and set aside in a warm place for about 45 minutes.
 The dough will rise a little.

 Place the dough on a lightly greased surface and fold a few times to deflate the air.
 Divide into 12 equal parts.

 Take one part and cover the rest with a kitchen towel to keep them from drying.
 Roll the dough into a ball and then into a rope, tapering the ends.
 You want a rope around 18 inches in length.